pulumi/docs/content/blog/unified-programmatic-approach-infrastructure-management-bmw-using-pulumi/index.md

 ### Policy Enforcement: Ensuring Compliance and Security

 One key benefit of [Pulumi's IaC approach](https://www.pulumi.com/product/infrastructure-as-code/) is the ability to define and enforce policies across the organization, ensuring that infrastructure deployments adhere to security and compliance standards.
-BMW has leveraged [Pulumi's policy-as-code](https://www.pulumi.com/docs/iac/packages-and-automation/crossguard/) capabilities to implement mandatory checks, such as ensuring that all S3 buckets are encrypted at rest, preventing the deployment of non-compliant resces.
+BMW has leveraged [Pulumi's policy-as-code](https://www.pulumi.com/docs/iac/packages-and-automation/crossguard/) capabilities to implement mandatory checks, such as ensuring that all S3 buckets are encrypted at rest, preventing the deployment of non-compliant resources.
-- By integrating these policy checks into their deployment workflows, BMW has shifted security and compliance concerns to the left, addressing issues early in the development process and reducing the risk of costly post-deployment remediations
+- By integrating these policy checks into their deployment workflows, BMW has shifted security and compliance concerns to the left, addressing issues early in the development process and reducing the risk of costly post-deployment [remediations](https://www.pulumi.com/blog/remediation-policies/).

 ## The Benefits of Pulumi: Accelerating Development and Improving Maintainability